datahoundz/Springboard_Data_Science/04_Stat_Analysis_Summary.md

 ![](04_Stat_Analysis_Summary_files/figure-markdown_github/increased_state_plots-1.png)

-##### Two states, Colorado and Oregon, saw notable suicide increases in spite of added gun laws.
-Most others were nearly flat or fell.
+##### Colorado and Oregon show moderately rising suicide trendlines in spite of added gun laws.
+Most other trendlines were nearly flat or declining.
 Again, this is all occurring as overall national suicide rates climbed from 10.5 to 14 per 100,000.